 Prerequisites

-There are a number of requirements that your system must meet (as of this writing) before you can install Zammad Ticketing system on Debian 11.
+There are a number of requirements that your system must meet (as of this writing) before you can install Zammad Ticketing system.

 Refer to these links for Software and Hardware Requirements;